delta003/distributed_chaos/README.md

 ## C++
 ##### Installation
-- Install g++ and make sure it's on your path variable.
+- Install gcc and make sure it's on your path variable.
 On OS X:
 ```
 brew install gcc
 ```